arafMustavi/Chatbot/README.md

 If you are excited to build a chatbot of your own, follow the steps.

-1.Tweak around the TrainData.json file to design your own conversation 2.Add the TrainData.json file in the colab directory.
+1.Tweak around the TrainData.json file to design your own conversation.

+2.Add the TrainData.json file in the colab directory.

 3.Restart and Run all the Cells

 Thats's All!